qBioTurin/connector/README.md

-# connector
+# CONNECTOR
-It is R package that is able to fit and cluster growth data using four different fitting models (i.e. Functional Clustering Models, Malthus model, Gompertz model, and logistic model).
+The transition from the evaluation of a single time point to the examination of the entire dynamic evolution of a system is possible only in the presence of the proper framework.
+The strong variability of dynamic evolution makes the definition of an explanatory procedure for data fitting and data clustering challenging.
-It exploits an unsupervised clustering algorithm to cluster the fitted data, and the separation and tightness measures are provide to evaluete the quality of the derived  clusters.
+Here we present CONNECTOR, an R package able to analyze and inspect longitudinal data in a straightforward and revealing way, allowing the aggregation of time-series data through an unsupervised approach in informative clusters.

 ## Required installed packages
 The following R packages must be installed to use connector: